Southwest Indiana Birding Opportunities - Wesselman Woods Nature Preserve

 Nearby Amenities: The nature center has a restroom and an indoor bird feeding area.

-Website: wesselmanwoods.com
+Website: wesselmanwoods.org

 Phone Number: (812) 479-0771